 1 Specific characteristics - sector background (primary/secondary experience); Māori language speaker (where immersion students present); Resource Teachers Māori.
+2 Employer may elect to retain the position - resourced from its own funds.

 8. If disestablishment occurs, clauses 9A.5-9A.11 (inclusive) of this Agreement will apply.